semasuka/blog/about.md

 This one is different.
 This blog helps anyone who is interested in Machine Learning but doesn't have a clue where to start because many blogs out there assume that you already a bad*ss data scientist.
 I said to myself why not create a resource that show case what I am learning.

-I write on topics ranging from programming, a little bit of maths used in machine learning, SQL, data analysis to algorithm optimization and models used in machine learning through easy to understand projects.
-The post starts from the beginner level of machine learning to more advanced deep learning.
+I write on topics ranging from programming, a little bit of maths used in machine learning, SQL, data analysis to model optimization used in machine learning through easy to understand projects.
+The post starts from the beginner level of machine learning to more advanced topic.

 # About the blog

 This blog is ranked among [the top Machine Learning blogs online](https://blog.feedspot.com/machine_learning_blogs/).
-The blog itself is built using [Jekyll](https://jekyllrb.com "Jekyll") on a customized theme.
+The blog itself is built using [Jekyll](https://jekyllrb.com "Jekyll").

-If you wish to use this blog as a template to create your own blog or to contribute to this project (as I am a strong believer that knowledge and code should always be shared for free), do a pull request on GitHub [here](https://github.com/semasuka/blog).
+If you wish to use this blog as a template to create your own blog or to contribute to this project (as I am a strong believer that knowledge should be shared), do a pull request on GitHub [here](https://github.com/semasuka/blog).

 # Contact the author